Santosh3672/RISC-V_Tapeout_Programm/README.md

 5. **Physical Design Flow**: The integrated SoC is now converted to logic gates and the gates are planned on a physical die.
-It includes Floowplanning, Placement, CTS, Routing.
+It includes steps like Floorplanning, Placement, CTS, Routing.
     After Physical design we generate GDSII file (graphical data stream information interchange) it contains information about the layers that are required for fabrication.
     On the GDSII we check DRC to check if it can be manufacture and LVS to check it functions as per the SoC .
-After these checks are passed we send the GDSII to fabrication which is called as **tapeout**,
+After these checks are passed we send the GDSII to fabrication which is called as **tapeout**.
     After fabrication we get the chips back from foundry which is called **tapein**, the chip is then used for package and the output of the chip(O4) is measured at board level which is again compared with SoC output.